katharynduffy/LandCarbonAdvances/pre-workshop.md

 output: html_document
 ---
 ## Install R
-RStudio requires R 3.0.1+.
-If you don't already have R, [download it here.](https://cran.rstudio.com/) *Important: please update to or install the latest version of R so that you are able to live code the activities in this section of the workshop*
+Check your version of R!
+To use the tools for this tutorial you will need R \geq 3.4.0

+If you don't already have R or need to update it [download it here.](https://cran.rstudio.com/)

 ## Windows R/RStudio Setup